 Eight RECs are recognised by the AU.
-They are the Arab Maghreb Union (AMU), the Common Market for Eastern and Southern Africa (COMESA), the Community of Sahel-Saharan States (CEN-SAD), the East African Community (EAC), the Economic Community of Central African States (ECCAS), the Economic Community of West African States (ECOWAS), the Intergovernmental Authority on Development (IGAD), and the Southern African Development Community (SADC).
+They are the Arab Maghreb Union (AMU), the Common Market for Eastern and Southern Africa (COMESA), the Community of Sahel-Saharan States (CEN-SAD), the East African Community (EAC), the Economic Community of Central African States (ECCAS), the Economic Community of West African States (ECOWAS), the Inter-governmental Authority on Development (IGAD), and the Southern African Development Community (SADC).
+Four of these - AMU, CEN-SAD, ECCAS and IGAD - do not have trading arrangements in place.

-Article 19(2) of the AfCFTA Agreement states "State Parties that are members of other regional economic communities, regional trading arrangements and custom unions, which have attained among themselves higher levels of regional integration than under this Agreement, shall maintain such higher levels among themselves."
-This means that the recognized RECs, as well as customs unions such as the Southern African Customs Union (SACU) and those planned for in some of the RECS, and the Tripartite Free Trade Area (TFTA), once in force, shall be maintained.
+Article 19(2) of the AfCFTA Agreement states: "State Parties that are members of other regional economic communities, regional trading arrangements and custom unions, which have attained among themselves higher levels of regional integration than under this Agreement, shall maintain such higher levels among themselves."
+This means that the recognised RECs, as well as customs unions such as the Southern African Customs Union (SACU) and those planned for in some of the RECS, and the Tripartite Free Trade Area (TFTA), once in force, shall be maintained.
 (See also Art 8(2) of the AfCFTA Protocol on Trade in Goods.)